yearofthedan/we-be-best/README.md

 We build a docker image for deployment.
 You can build the image and spin up a local container with `docker-compose up --build`.

+## Callouts

+- We're using icons from https://github.com/Remix-Design/remixicon